-By comparison, Yotpo’s pricing structure is, dare we say, a bit murky.
+Yotpo’s pricing structure is also hidden.
 Go to their website, and you will notice that they have two plans, the free plan and the premium plan.
 If you were expecting to see a price on the Premium plan, then you will be sorely disappointed.

-Yotpo has, for one reason or the other, chosen to keep its pricing structure hidden.
-In fact, the company mentions on its website that it’s pricing structure is based on your order volume per month, your domains and your traffic.
+Yotpo mentions on its website that it’s pricing structure is based on your order volume per month, your domains and your traffic.

 This does seem to be patently unfair, particularly with regards to small businesses.
 You want to be able to, when doing business with a particular company, know the starting point, as far as your negotiating position is concerned.